pskfyi/minecraft-outlander-modpack/pack/readme.md

    - The start of the game is slower to encourage caution and engagement, and to nudge players into settling down.

+3. **Integration** – As much as it makes sense, mods should be integrated with one another.
+This will involve both mods which have built-in integrations and modded recipes to create integrations.

 ## Core Modlist

 Mods not listed below are only dependencies.